lifinance/customized-token-list/README.md

 The API exposes a list of tokens that UIs can use as default to give their users tokens to choose from. e.g. our widget uses that list: https://li.quest/v1/tokens

-We automatically include tokens in that token list if they are listed in one of the token list we support:
+We automatically include tokens in that token list if they are listed in one of the token lists we support:
-- lists of assets the bridges suppoert
+- lists of assets the bridges support
-- offical lists of exchanges we support
+- official lists of exchanges we support
-- in own custom token list (this repository)
+- our own custom token list (this repository)

 And if we can validate the token:
-- we can find usd prices via debank or zerion APIs
+- we can find USD prices via Debank or Zerion APIs
-- the token is not a spam/fee taking token
+- the token is not a spam/fee-taking token

 You can also add scam tokens to /denyTokens/network.json and we will block this token in our system.

 ## How to add your token

 To add your token find the file representing the chain your token is in in the **tokens** folder.

 Add your token as the last element in the list (don't forget the `,` after the previous token):

 ```json
   },  <== Add the comma
   {